How does your credit file affect you?

 How does paying debt improve my credit file?

 By getting in touch with your creditors and making payments towards your debt through a payment plan, you’ll show that you're taking steps to clear your debt, as payments will be updated regularly on your credit file.
 This may help to improve your credit score.
-If you’ve missed payments and have a default on your file, it’ll be marked as ‘satisfied’ once the debt is paid in full.
-We know that everyone’s circumstances are different and paying off your debt may seem difficult, but Lowell will work with you to create an affordable and realistic payment plan suitable to your circumstances.

 What is a credit score?

-Your credit score represents the information held in your credit file which is a record of all your financial history, including details about your credit accounts and payment activity.
+Your credit score represents the information held in your credit file, which is a record of all your financial history, including details about your credit accounts and payment activity.
 Each CRA uses the information in your credit file to give you a credit score.
 This might be different with each CRA as they have their own ways of calculating a credit score.

-Your credit score highlights to potential lenders (including loans, credit cards, utility and mobile phone companies) whether you're likely to make repayments and helps them decide whether to lend you money or provide their services.
+Your credit score highlights to potential lenders (including loans, credit cards, utility suppliers, and mobile phone companies) whether you're likely to make repayments and helps them decide whether to lend you money or provide their services.
 Normally, the higher your score, the more likely you are to be given credit and on better terms.

 Can I get a mortgage if I’m paying Lowell?